AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Typically, it only contains editors (including if you have split them side by side for instance).
 If you drag and drop another window on top or to the sides of an editor, that window will be preserved when changing perspectives, unless it was already found elsewhere in the new perspective.
-The small tooltip that appears on the screen while you drag and drop will tell you whether the window (if dropped at the current location) will be visible in other perspectives or not.
+The color of the highlight that appears on the screen while you drag and drop will tell you whether the window (if dropped at the current location) will be visible in other perspectives or not.